 Now, here’s a closer look at some best practices for managing transactional emails:

-Centralized visibility and control—You want to have centralized visibility and control over both internal apps as well as third parties sending on your behalf.
+Centralised visibility and control—You want to have centralised visibility and control over both internal apps as well as third parties sending on your behalf.
 Sources should be approved and validated, and it’s highly recommended that you use a secure connection, such as SMTP authentication, between sources and your sending environment.

 Allowing a very limited set of sending IP addresses in your SPF record will reduce the risk of others in a shared sending environment being able to impersonate your domains.
 Sending traffic from dedicated IP addresses reduces this risk even further.

 Message scanning—Each message sent reflects on your company.
 Scanning messages for spam or viruses helps ensure only clean messages are sent.
 Having the ability to apply data loss prevention (DLP) rules or encryption are some advanced features to also consider, especially if you’re dealing with financial, healthcare or other personally identifiable information (PII).